 - C4.1 Students register themselves on modules through MyNewman.
 Students are responsible for registering for the required number of credits each year and must ensure that they make clear any optional choice credits they are to undertake. - C4.2 For full-time students this is normally 120 credits and for part-time students this is normally 80 credits.
 Individual requirements for part time and postgraduate programmes including the PGCE will be advised to students by the relevant Programme Leader. - C4.3 ITE students are responsible for ensuring that they are registered for 120 credits in each of the four years of the programme and that the full award title is only awarded when 480 credits have been successfully passed including 240 credits at level 6. - C4.4 ITE students and students on other Professional Body accredited programmes of study must ensure that they do not miss any timetabled sessions of their modules. - C4.5 For undergraduate programmes, the minimum cohort size required for an optional module to run each academic year is ten students. - C4.6 Students should be aware that not all optional modules will be offered every year, due to staffing, timetabling and/or insufficient student numbers.
 Where an optional module does not run or there are insufficient numbers for the module to run, the University will endeavour to inform students promptly. - C4.7 There may also be caps in place on some modules allowing for only an agreed number of students.
 Further information on option modules will normally be available on the relevant subject/programme pages. - C4.8 Normally no student may start a module later than the advertised date of commencement.
-Exceptionally however, a student may start a module partway through the module (maximum of three weeks into the module for undergraduate students and maximum of two sessions into the module for Master's students), subject to advice and guidance from the module and subject leader. - C4.9 A full-time student completing retakes may register for no more than 160 credits for a year and only with the specific agreement of the Assessment Board.
-Normally it is a maximum of 140 credits.
+Exceptionally however, a student may start a module partway through the module (maximum of three weeks into the module for undergraduate students and maximum of two sessions into the module for Master's students), subject to advice and guidance from the module and subject leader.
+For students on the Foundation Year programme, an exceptional later transfer to a negotiated module may be made at any point during semester two of their Foundation Year, subject to the agreement of the Head of Subject.

-- C4.10 A part-time student taking retakes may register for no more than 100 credits a year in total, and only with the specific agreement of the Assessment Board.
+- C4.9 A full-time student completing retakes may register for no more than 160 credits for a year and only with the specific agreement of the Assessment Board.
+Normally it is a maximum of 140 credits. - C4.10 A part-time student taking retakes may register for no more than 100 credits a year in total, and only with the specific agreement of the Assessment Board.
 Normally it is a maximum of 80 credits. - C4.11 During their registration, students can only take modules that, when successfully completed, total the number of credits required by the programme to achieve the intended award.
 Additional modules cannot be taken, for any reason, including (but not restricted to) additional learning or to abandon assessment or re-assessment on a different module.